chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 * The ``insertion frequency`` parameter defines the frequency of insertion.
 For example, if the ``insertion frequency`` is set equal to 10000, the iterations 1, 10001, 20001, ... will be defined as insertion steps.
 The ``insertion frequency`` should be selected adequately depending on the insertion method.
 For ``volume`` it should be large, so that the inserted particles at the previous insertion step have enough time to leave the insertion box for the next insertion step, otherwise large overlap may occur which leads to a large velocity of particles.
 For the ``plane`` method, it should be small so that particles are being inserted as soon as a cell is empty.

 * The ``insertion maximum offset`` and ``insertion prn seed`` parameters defines the random offset values to the initial positions of particles during a ``volume`` and ``plane`` insertion.
 The ``insertion maximum offset`` parameter defines the maximum value for an offset.
 The ``insertion prn seed`` parameter defines the pseudo-random number (PRN) with which offset values are getting generated.

+* The ``clearing box points coordinates`` parameter defines a clearing box where particles will be removed from the triangulation just before the insertion of new particles.
+This assures that there is no excessive overlap between new and previously inserted particles.
+If the ``clearing particles`` parameter is set to ``false`` particle removal will not be performed.

 -------
 Volume